Grant Green (Oklahoma politician)

 Grant Green is an American politician who has served as the Oklahoma Senate member from the 28th district since November 16, 2022.

 Oklahoma Senate

 Green ran in for the Oklahoma Senate in 2022 to succeed retiring Senator Zack Taylor in the 28th district.
 He faced a six candidate primary including himself, Jeff McCommas, Jamey Mullin, Tony Wilson, Karen Rackley and Robert Trimble.
 He advanced to a runoff with Jeff McCommas.
 During the runoff he campaigned on “protect[ing] rural Oklahoma from the urban woke mob” and his campaign was criticized by his opponent for accepting $12,250 in donations from political action committees.
 He won the primary and general elections and was sworn in on November 16, 2022.

+While in office, Green secured $2 million in funding to expand the coverage of rural water districts to assist those whose well water was affected by injection wells.